Mykonos to Mykonos Itinerary

 Day 7 | Syros Island

 • Miaouli Square.
-The Sprawling 19th-century square is known for its regal neoclassical municipal buildings and lush palm trees.
+The Sprawling 19th-century square is famous for its regal neoclassical municipal buildings and lush palm trees.

 • The Aquarium in Kini.
-Suitable for both children and adults.
+This is a great attraction for both children and adults.

 • Bike.
 There are a couple of bicycle rentals on the island.